bausano/laminar/README.md

 If a node crashes, failing over to another without losing transaction information is a non-trivial challenge.

-_Laminar_ aims to solve this problem with fault-tolerant distributed architecture.
+_Laminar_ aims to solve this problem with a fault-tolerant distributed architecture.